Shaheed13/devdiggers-assignments-galibshaheed/README.md

-# devdiggers-assignments-galibshaheed
-# DevDiggers WordPress/WooCommerce Developer Assignment
+# DevDiggers WordPress/WooCommerce Developer
-**Submitted by:** Galib Shaheed
-**Assignments:** Plugin Development (WooCommerce)

 ---

-## 🧩 Assignment 1 – Conditional Accessories Discount Plugin
+##  – Conditional Accessories Discount Plugin

 **Description:**
 Applies a 15% discount automatically when the cart has: